-When the school is notified of the admission of any pupil with a prescribed epipen, the Lead for Managing Medicines will seek parental consent to administer short term-ad-hoc non-prescription medication using 'Template B: Parent/guardian consent to administer short-term non-prescribed 'ad-hoc' medicines'.
-An assessment of the pupil's medical needs will be completed this might include the development of an Individual Health Care Plans (IHP) or Education Health Care Plans (EHC) and require additional staff training.
+When the school is notified of the admission of any pupil with medical needs, an assessment of the pupil's medical needs will be completed this might include the development of an Individual Health Care Plans (HCP) or Education Health Care Plans (EHC) and require additional staff training.
 The school will endeavour to put arrangements in place to support that pupil as quickly as possible.
-However the school may decide (based on risk assessment) to delay the admission of a pupil until sufficient arrangements can be put in place.
+However, the school may decide (based on risk assessment) to delay the admission of a pupil until sufficient arrangements can be put in place.